 By Dr. Rita Khanna

+What is the Yogic approach for chronic backache?
 Our back or spine is like the pillar on which the entire body rests but the strongest part can also be the vulnerable spot if not taken care of well.
-About 80% of the people suffer back pain at some time or the other in their lives.
+About 80% of the people suffer from back pain at some time or the other in their lives.

 The spine consists of many small bones called vertebrae.
 These vertebrae are further divided into five sections, namely the cervical region (the neck area) which contains 7 vertebrae (C1 to C7), the thoracic region (the chest area) which contains 12 vertebrae (T1 to T12), the lumber region (the abdominal area) consists of 5 vertebrae (L1 to L5), the sacrum region (the pelvic area) consists of 5 vertebrae (S1 to S5), and the coccyx region (the tail bone area) consists of 4 vertebrae.

 These vertebrae are separated by discs which allow the spine to bend.
 In a slumped posture, instead of the weight passing through these discs there is pressure on the facet joints of the spine which are not designed to be weight bearing.
 Gradually this can lead to localized pain at these joints and surrounding tissues, producing swelling from the loss of fluids from minute tears.
 This clears away in the healing process but leaves a residual area of scarring, hardened tissues and weakness.
 However, not all back pain is from facet joints (facet joints of the spine allow back motion); it can come from soft tissues (tendons, cartilage, ligaments) and surrounding muscles and from the nerves as they emerge from the spinal column.